 First impressions count and the exterior of your building influences a visitor’s opinion, even before they set foot inside.
 During the Covid period some specialist external cleaning and maintenance tasks have been missed but it is important to clean, restore, and protect the elements of your building to ensure that it remains in good condition.
-The type of cleaning process that is required will depend on the substrate to be cleaned, the nature of the material to be removed and the type of structure.
+The type of specialist building cleaning process that is required will depend on the substrate to be cleaned, the nature of the material to be removed and the type of structure.

 Renders are commonly used on building exteriors and are subject to a range of weather conditions which, over time, can cause them to discolour and appear scruffy.
-Organic growth can also cause large areas of green growth, containing algae and moss, which can make the building appear dirty and even cause damage.
-Specialist equipment and environmentally friendly chemicals are combined with cleaning methods including cold pressure washing, hot pressure washing and steam cleaning, to remove all traces of discolouration and organic growth.
+Organic growth can also cause large green areas, containing algae and moss, which can make the building appear dirty and even cause damage.
+Specialist building cleaning equipment and environmentally friendly chemicals are combined with cleaning methods, including cold pressure washing, hot pressure washing and steam cleaning, to remove all traces of discolouration and organic growth.

 As with stone buildings, all brick structures are different and have varied cleaning needs.
 Bricks vary in strength and durability, as does the cement binding them, so structures can be surprisingly fragile, requiring the cleaning methods to be tailored to each specific project.
 General dirt, paint and organic growth are removed using techniques including DOFF, soft abrasive cleaning, chemical cleaning and media blasting.

-To find out more, please call us today on 0330 380 4433.
+To find out more, please call us today on 0330 380 4433 or Contact Us.